 We operate under two divisions, which form the basis for the two operating segments we report: the Completion and Production segment and the Drilling and Evaluation segment.
 For more information about the product service lines included in each segment, see Part I, Item 1, "Business."
-Corporate and other includes certain expenses not attributable to a particular business segment such as costs related to support functions and corporate executives.
-Other items include amortization expense associated with intangible assets recorded as a result of our acquisitions in 2017 and merger-related costs in 2016 and 2015.
-The balance sheet for Corporate is primarily composed of cash and equivalents, deferred tax assets and investment securities.
+The business operations of our divisions are organized around four primary geographic regions: North America, Latin America, Europe/Africa/CIS and Middle East/Asia.
 Intersegment revenue and revenue between geographic areas are immaterial.
 Our equity in earnings and losses of unconsolidated affiliates that are accounted for using the equity method of accounting are included within cost of services and cost of sales on our statements of operations, which is part of operating income of the applicable segment.